postgresml/postgresml/pgml-docs/docs/user_guides/setup/v2/installation.md

 ### Dependencies

+#### Python 3.7+

-PostgresML 2.0 requires Python 3.7 or higher.
+PostgresML 2.0 distributed through `apt` requires Python 3.7 or higher.
 We use Python to provide backwards compatibility with Scikit and other machine learning libraries from that ecosystem.

-If your system Python is older, consider installing a newer version from [`ppa:deadsnakes/ppa`](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) or Homebrew.

-Install the following Python machine learning libraries:
+You will also need to install the following Python packages:

 ```
 sudo pip3 install xgboost lightgbm scikit-learn
 ```

+#### Python 3.6 and below

+If your system Python is older, consider installing a newer version from [`ppa:deadsnakes/ppa`](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) or Homebrew.
+If you don't want to or can't have Python 3.7 or higher on your system, refer to **:material-linux: :material-microsoft: From Source (Linux & WSL)** below for building without Python support.

+#### PostgreSQL

+PostgresML is a Postgres extension and requires PostgreSQL to be installed.
+We support PostgreSQL 10 through 14.
+You can use the PostgreSQL version that comes with your system or get it from the [PostgreSQL PPA](https://wiki.postgresql.org/wiki/Apt).

 ### Install the extension